 Following video conference/phone interviews, the search committee should identify candidates to invite for a campus interview.
 In most cases, three candidates will be invited to campus for tenure-track searches and two candidates for other searches.
 Consult with the provost (or associate dean) in the case of other searches (e.g., professional faculty, adjunct, part-time).
-Prior to inviting candidates to campus, the search committee chair should send to the provost (or associate dean) an updated chart of candidates, with an explanation for why semifinalists not invited to campus were not selected (See Appendix E).
+Prior to inviting candidates to campus, the search committee chair should send to the provost (or associate dean) an updated chart of candidates, with an explanation for why semifinalists not invited to campus were not selected according to the search criteria (See Appendix F).
 The chair should also send CVs and cover letters for each of the candidates the committee would like to invite.
 After reviewing these documents, the provost (or associate dean) will either approve the list of finalists or contact the search committee chair with any questions.
 After receiving approval, the chair should extend invitations for campus visits.